 Assembling LWR Personal Care Kits for displaced and refugee families.
 Hosting a prayer breakfast when a disaster strikes to raise funds for those affected overseas.
-Organizing a luncheon for the homeless and serving LWR Fair Trade.
+Organizing a luncheon for the homeless and serving LWR coffee.
 The ability to make a positive change, in the local community and abroad, is possible through Thrivent Financial’s newest volunteer program: Thrivent Action Teams.

 Through this program, all benefit members are eligible to lead a fundraiser, service activity or educational event that helps to address an unmet need.
 Members also receive $250 in seed money to purchase supplies and promotional materials for approved service projects.
 In 2015, thanks to the generosity of Thrivent members, nearly 2,000 Thrivent Action Teams were led in support of the work of Lutheran World Relief!
 Thank you!
 Currently, Thrivent members are continuing to use their creativity to support LWR ministries: